Sk8Mahammad-Irfan9/C-Programming/README.md

 # C-Programming
-This is my C programming code.Here is over 100 code is presented.
+This is my C programming code.Here 100+ codes are present.